danbulant/introductionToProgramming/week3/doc.typ

 to try to learn how this probability affects the chance of winning and the expected number of bets.
 Try a value of $p$ close to $0.5$ (say, $0.48$).

+Small changes of probability affect win % a lot, for example the chance of doubling money from $100$ to $200$ is roughly 50% for $p=0.5$, but falls to less than 5% for $p=0.49$ and 0% below that.

 #embedClass(name: "Gambler")